20 dead, more wounded after gunman attacks Texas shoppers

 EL PASO, Texas (AP) — A gunman armed with a rifle opened fire in an El Paso shopping area packed with as many as 3,000 people during the busy back-to-school season, leaving 20 dead and more than two dozen injured, police said.

+Our sister station, KTSM, based out of El Paso, will have continuing updates on this tragic shooting.

+The suspect was booked on capital murder charges, according to jail records.
+There was no immediate indication that he had an attorney.

-Many of the victims were shot at a Walmart, according to police, who provided updates about the shooting in English and Spanish in the largely Latino city.
-The shopping area is about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juárez, Mexico.
+Police say more than two dozen people were wounded in the attack at a shopping area about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juárez, Mexico.
+Many of the victims were shot at a Walmart.

-“The scene was a horrific one,” said El Paso Police Chief Greg Allen, adding that many of the 26 people who were hurt had life-threatening injuries.
+“The scene was a horrific one,” El Paso Police Chief Greg Allen said, adding that many of the 26 people who were hurt had life-threatening injuries.

 The shooting came less than a week after a 19-year-old gunman killed three people and injured 13 others at the popular Gilroy Garlic Festival in California before dying of a self-inflicted gunshot wound.

-Adriana Quezada said she was in the women’s clothing section of the Walmart in El Paso with her two children when she heard gunfire.
+Adriana Quezada said she was in the women’s clothing section of the Walmart with her two children when she heard gunfire.

 “But I thought they were hits, like roof construction,” Quezada, 39, said of the shots.